 The museum houses an impressive collection of exhibits portraying the state’s natural and cultural history.
 Museum staff provide tours of the Capitol and also manage Jefferson Landing State Historic Site, including the Elizabeth Rozier Gallery.
 Free educational tours are available at the Capitol in Jefferson City.
 Groups of 10 or more can register at [email protected].
 The Museum has traveling trunks educators can borrow regarding the Civil War and Lewis and Clark.

 201 W. Capitol

 Jefferson City, MO 65101

 National Archives at Kansas City

 Now located in a new facility in the Union Station District of Kansas City.
-Current exhibits of possible interest to youth studying history.
+Educator Resources of possible interest to youth studying history.
 Arrange for a docent-guided tour if going with a large group.

 400 West Pershing Road

 “…the cave was but a labyrinth of crooked aisles that ran into each other and out again and led nowhere.
 It was said that one might wander days and nights together through its intricate tangle of rifts and chasms and never find the end of the cave.”
 Mark Twain, Adventures of Tom Sawyer.

 1 mile South of Hannibal on Highway 79